aollivierre/PowerShell-Youtube-dl/README.md

 #

 To uninstall this script and its files, run the `Youtube-dl_Uninstall` shortcut located in `C:\Users\%USERNAME%`.
 This will remove the script, the youtube-dl and ffmpeg programs, the start menu folder, and the desktop shortcut.
 This uninstaller will leave behind files that have a file extension of `.txt` or `.ini`.
-If you wish to uninstall all Youtube-dl files, including text files, run the script `C:\Users\%USERNAME%\Youtube-dl\scripts\Youtube-dl_Installer.ps1` with the `-Uninstall` and `-Everything` parameters via a PowerShell console.
+If you wish to uninstall all Youtube-dl files, including text files, copy the script `C:\Users\%USERNAME%\Youtube-dl\scripts\Youtube-dl_Installer.ps1` to the desktop and run it with the `-Uninstall` and `-Everything` parameters via a PowerShell console.

 # USAGE